hyperledger-labs/splice/cluster/README.md

 - AUTH0_CLIENT_ID: management client id of the sv-test domain, as obtained from https://manage.auth0.com/dashboard/us/canton-network-sv-test/apis/644fdcbfd1cecaff1c09e136/test
 - AUTH0_CLIENT_SECRET: management secret of the sv-test domain, as obtained from https://manage.auth0.com/dashboard/us/canton-network-sv-test/apis/644fdcbfd1cecaff1c09e136/test
 - ARTIFACTORY_USER: your username at digitalasset.jfrog.io (can be seen in the top-right corner after logging in with Google SSO)
-- ARTIFACTORY_PASSWORD: Your API key at digitalasset.jfrog.io (can be obtained by creating an API key in your user profile)
+- ARTIFACTORY_PASSWORD: Your identity token at digitalasset.jfrog.io (can be obtained by generating an identity token in your user profile)

 To deploy the SV node following the runbook, cd to the scratchnet directory you wish to use, lock it, and run: